Last Updated on August 21, 2024

 1. Secured with a cable lock

-Trail cameras can be well secured against theft with Python cable locks, especially in the forest.
-Because the villains usually strike spontaneously and usually do not carry any heavy equipment with them.
+Trail cameras can be effectively secured against theft using Python cable locks, especially in forested areas.
+These locks provide a strong deterrent, as would-be thieves often act on impulse and generally don’t have the necessary tools to break through such security.
 However, it provides only limited protection against vandalism.
 A metal housing is the best solution here.

 2. Secured by a metal housing